alistaircol/ac-website/content/articles/laravel-pipeline-placeholder-cms-accessor.md

 This means the original template (`$article->content`) remains editable with placeholders untouched, and you can listen for the `updated` event to run some service to update the `$article->markup` to be the output of the pipeline.

+**Note** when updating the content (i.e. setting `$article->output` by running it through the pipeline) in an event as outlined above, remember to use `$article->getRawOriginal('content')`, otherwise you will either get into an infinite loop, or the template with the values already replaced (i.e. value from the accessor) going **in** to the pipeline.

-Having it work this way means there is no cross-repository code to replace the placeholders values.
+Having it work this way means there is no cross-repository code to replace the placeholders values, e.g. admin repo (pipeline only) and public repo (accessor only).